mickcrosse/PERMUTOOLS/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-PERMUTOOLS is a statistical software package for multivariate permutation testing in MATLAB.
+PERMUTOOLS is a statistical software package for conducting multivariate permutation tests and effect size measurements in MATLAB.
 By comparing the magnitude of the test statistic of interest with those obtained using permutations of the data, it provides powerful, distribution-free hypothesis testing.
 Family-wise error rate is controlled using max statistic correction (Blair *et al.*, 1994), making it suitable for multivariate or multiple permutation tests.

-PERMUTOOLS offers permutation testing for a range of test statistics including the *t*-statistic (one-sample, paired-sample, two-sample) *F*-statistic (two-sample), and correlation coefficient (Pearson, Spearman, rankit), as well as measures of effect size with bootstrapped confidence intervals (Cohen's *d*, Hedges' *g*, Glass' *Δ*, Cliff's *d*, unstandardised mean and median difference).
+PERMUTOOLS offers permutation testing for a range of test statistics including the *t*-statistic (one-sample, paired-sample, two-sample) *F*-statistic (two-sample), *Z*-statistic (one-sample), and correlation coefficient (Pearson, Spearman, rankit), as well as measures of effect size with bootstrapped confidence intervals (Cohen's *d*, Hedges' *g*, Glass' *Δ*, Cliff's *d*, unstandardised mean and median difference).

 - [Installation](#installation)
 - [Documentation](#documentation)